PaskaPinishkes/SwitchMaths/README.md

 # SwitchMaths
-Very basic calculator for the switch inspired by Calculator-NX by thomleg
+Very basic calculator for the switch inspired (and used some code from) by Calculator-NX by thomleg